Sample Homemade Cooked Diets for Dogs

 I’ve tweaked her diet over several months to suit her.
 Too much broccoli or too little summer squash in her veggie mix and she gets burpy and spits up, for example.
 She doesn’t care for white potato, and lamb is too fatty for her.

 I found the addition of the Digestion Blend keeps her settled.
 Prior to starting that, she’d have almost monthly flare-ups of inappetence and diarrhea.
 The coconut oil also was a major boon for maintaining overall bounce.
 She’s been eating this home-cooked diet for over 18 months (after a couple of years of trying to resume a normal diet, then trying Hill’s and IVD prescription diets, which she hated).

 Comments: This is a great example of how a homemade diet can be modified to meet an individual dog’s needs.
 Whether specific ingredients need to be avoided, fat levels need to be adjusted, or ratios need to be tweaked, you have complete control and can feed what works for your individual dog.
 Coconut oil supplies a form of fat that is more easily digested by dogs with fat intolerances.
-I am now recommending that vitamin E dosage be reduced to no more than 1 to 2 IUs per pound of body weight daily (larger amounts can be given less often).
+See Vitamin E for my current recommendations on vitamin E supplementation.

 I started with Pitcairn (Dr. Pitcairn’s Complete Guide to Natural Health for Dogs and Cats) as my guide, but thought he did not use as much variety as I would like to use, so I began adding more and different vegetables.
 I realized that I would make chicken thighs for the dogs one night, and then roast breasts the next night for my family, and the light went on.
 I began cooking whole chickens and we would share them.